ibm-cloud-docs/openshift/openshift_versions_changelog.md

 ### Changelog for worker node fix pack 3.11.248_1564_openshift, released 17 August 2020
 {: #311248_1564}

 The following table shows the changes that are included in the worker node fix pack update `3.11.248_1564_openshift`.
-Worker node patch updates can be applied by updating or reloading the worker node.
+Worker node patch updates can be applied by updating or reloading the worker node
 {: shortdesc}

 | Component | Previous | Current | Description |